ronetsu/portfolio/README.md

 The previous image is a screen capture of the program's weather site, which I designed.
 I didn't make the map but everything else is made by me.

+# Prog3
+This folder contains course work for programming 3.
+All files are coded with Java.

 # coding-monkeys
 The coding-monkeys folder contains the course project for programming 3 course.
 We worked as a group of three.
 I was responsible for the front-end.
 I coded the all the GUI and CSS files and worked on the data structures and - files with the group.